 In some cases, a lymphoscintigraphy will be used to visualize the lymphatic pathways and to detect an obstacle, or even a leak, by studying the flow in the lower and upper part of the body.
 A specific product (nano-colloids) is injected intradermally into the foot or hand allowing to follow its migration in the lymphatic vessels and its transit time between the injection point and the first lymph node.
 The examination is completed by images taken 30 minutes and 5 hours after the injection and thus makes it possible to accurately determine the extent of the lymphatic pathology.
 However, it seems advisable to ask ourselves questions and find out what is injected inside the body during such an operation.
-One can observe the health of their lymphatic system by observing any tendency to swelling and puffiness on the face.
-The solution is always the same (see the health and regeneration section for an appropriate diet specie).
+One can observe the health of their lymphatic system by observing any tendency to swelling and puffiness on the face or the legs.
+The solution is always the same, cellular detoxification is needed layer after layer, to clean the acids out (see the health and regeneration section for an appropriate diet specie and methods of fasting).

 Getting our lymph moving again, daily

-- work with herbs that support the lymphatic system (see Doctor Morse’s herbs);
+- working with herbs that support the lymphatic system and the kidneys;

 - lymphatic drainage by a competent person who has a thorough knowledge of the lymphatic pathways and functions;